mrocklin/thesis/inference.md

 This advanced inference enables a substantially larger set of optimizations that depend on logical information.
 For example, the inverse of a matrix can be simplified to its transpose if that matrix is orthogonal.

 Linear algebra is a mature field with many such relations \cite{matrix-cookbook}.
 Formally describing all of these relations is challenging due to their quantity.
 To address this issue we create a mechanism to describe them declaratively.
-This reduces the extent of th code-base with which a mathematician must familiarize themselves to encode these relations.
+This reduces the extent of the code-base with which a mathematician must familiarize themselves to encode these relations.
 This reduction in scope drastically increases the domain of qualified developers.

 Our original approach to this problem was through a meta-programming and term rewrite system \cite{matrix-algebra}.
 Our original implementation of automated matrix algebra was written in Maude and contained code like the following